acohan/NLP/NLP-AA/ReadMe.md

 ##Problem 3.
 EM
+The updated spreadsheet is included in the file/cvbar_spreadsheet(1).xlsx
+Note: Please see Sheet 2 of the spreadsheet.
-The updated spreadsheet is included in the file/cvbar_spreadsheet(1).xlsx Now instead of only values, the formulas for 1 step of the EM are included.
+Now instead of only values, the formulas for 1 step of the EM are included.
 The transition and emission estimate from this 1 step are then included in input files: emit-cv-em.txt and trans-cv-em.txt